zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Your sword has no blade.
 It has only your intention.
 When that goes astray you have no weapon.

+##### Candace Pert

+- Unless we can measure something, science won’t concede it exists, which is why science refuses to deal with such “nonthings” as the emotions, the mind, the soul, or the spirit.

 ##### Carl Jung